 Solid Shampoo Bars

-You do not need to carry heavy shampoo bottles in your luggage any more: solid shampoo bars with organic ingredients occupy little space and equal two bottles of ordinary products.
+You do not need to carry heavy shampoo bottles in your luggage any more: solid shampoo bars with organic ingredients occupy little space and equal two or more bottles of ordinary products.
 They gently cleanse your scalp, and your hair looks shiny without a conditioner.

 Check out these solid shampoo bars and add them to your beauty arsenal: